hglm/patches/README.md

 benchimagemark.tar.gz is a slightly modified version of a program I found on the web to measure off-screen to screen copy throughput using various methods (xPutImage, xShmPutImage, shared memory pixmaps).

+kernel-cfbimageblt.patch is a patch for the 3.4.x kernel used on the Allwinner platform to speed up framebuffer console text drawing.